Rebecca St. James: Transform, Worship God and Live Worship: Blessed Be Your Name (2000–2004)

-On 12 February 2002, St. James released a cover of the Keith Green song "Your Love Broke Through" on the compilation album Your Love Broke Through: The Worship Songs Of Keith Green.
+On February 12, 2002, St. James released a cover of the Keith Green song "Your Love Broke Through" on the compilation album Your Love Broke Through: The Worship Songs Of Keith Green.
 The song is a duet with Phil Keaggy.
 Two weeks later, on 26 February 2002, St. James released her seventh studio album, Worship God.
 The album debuted to extremely positive reviews and charted at No. 94 on the Billboard 200, marking St. James' first Top 100 album, and No. 5 on the Contemporary Christian chart.
 She released a DVD to promote the album 19 November 2002, that featured music videos, interviews, etc.

-On 25 March 2003, after 10 years with ForeFront Records, St. James released her first compilation project, Wait for Me: The Best from Rebecca St. James, which features 16 of her most popular songs and two new ones, including "I Thank You" which managed to peak at No. 2 on Billboards Hot Christian Songs chart.
+On March 25, 2003, after 10 years with ForeFront Records, St. James released her first compilation project, Wait for Me: The Best from Rebecca St. James, which features 16 of her most popular songs and two new ones, including "I Thank You" which managed to peak at No. 2 on Billboards Hot Christian Songs chart.
 The album failed to make the Billboard 200, but charted at No. 16 on the Contemporary Christian chart.

-On 24 February 2004, St. James released her first live album, Live Worship: Blessed Be Your Name, which included seven new songs and two studio-recorded songs.
+On February 24, 2004, St. James released her first live album, Live Worship: Blessed Be Your Name, which included seven live songs and two studio-recorded songs.
 The album peaked at No. 187 on the Billboard 200 and No. 12 on the Top Christian Albums chart.
 Later that year, St. James released a compilation album, The Best of Rebecca St. James, and her book SHE: Safe, Healthy, Empowered: The Woman You're Made to Be.
 Also in 2004, St. James starred in the stage musical !Hero as a modern day Mary Magdalene (as Maggie).
 St. James later lent her voice to the VeggieTales episode "An Easter Carol" as Hope the Music Box Angel.
 She also took part in a pop/rock VeggieTales album, Veggie Rocks! and covered "The VeggieTales Theme Song" for the album.
 The same year, St. James appeared as a guest vocalist on records by Dennis Jernigan and Newsboys.
 She co-performed the songs "Faithful Friend" and "Blessed Be Your Name", respectively.